PAIN AND THE PAIN CHECKLIST

 1. Physical or mechanical problems.
 Examples are pressure, heat, or cold.
 A pinched nerve, for example, is a physical cause of pain that is very common and often intense.
 It may require the services of a good chiropractor or osteopath.
 At times, surgery is necessary to free the nerve.

 2. Chemical irritation.
-This is really a physical cause as well but at a microscopic level.
-Toxins that irritate the body tissues include toxic metals, some toxic chemicals, some bacterial, viral, parasitic, fungal or other micro-organisms, and even waste products produced by the cells themselves.
+This is really a physical cause as well, but at a microscopic level.
+Toxins that irritate the body tissues include toxic metals, toxic chemicals such as oxide forms of minerals, some bacterial, viral, parasitic, fungal or other micro-organisms, and waste products produced by the cells themselves.

 3. Certain illnesses.
 These produce pain by various methods.
-Among these are cancer, for example, infections, as mentioned above, and perhaps others.
+Many diseases produce pain such as cancer, arthritis, infections and many others.

 4. Problems with hydration, oxygenation and circulation.
 These are deficiencies in vital cellular processes that may cause mechanical or chemical irritation of the cells and other body structures.